panta82/yaal/README.md

 });
 ```

-#### Fatal
+#### `"fatal"` switch

-Provide `fatal` in arguments or options to switch to the 'single error death' style of error handling, like in async.js.
+Provide `"fatal"` in arguments or options to switch to the 'single error death' style of error handling, like in async.js.
 The first raised error will be immediately returned unwrapped.
-The remaining tasks will be cancelled.
+The remaining tasks will be canceled.

 ```javascript
 yaal([fnGood, fnBad], yaal.FATAL, function (err, res) {